 So, please do read them, take notes on them, memorize them and even repeat them out-loud multiple times until they sink in, because I agree with every last word he says:

-(and if you want more rules to live by then read this blog post and this blog post too from some of my other top trading challenge students…when you study enough, you’ll start to realize that while we all might be different people with different strengths and different weaknesses our rules for success are all pretty similar…and while many of them are counterintuitive, you must learn to master your own emotions and discipline to find lasting success and wealth in the ever-changing stock market and you must NEVER forget that 90%+ of traders lose so if you get too cocky or lazy, even on one trade, you risk becoming like the masses and the masses are those people who lose far more often than they win so it’s your choice…how badly do you want to be successful?!?!?)
+(and if you want more rules to live by then read this blog post and this blog post too from some of my other top trading challenge students…when you study enough, you’ll start to realize that while we all might be different people with different strengths and different weaknesses our rules for success are all pretty similar…and while many of them are counterintuitive, you must learn to master your own emotions and discipline to find lasting success and wealth in the ever-changing stock market and you must NEVER forget that a majority of traders lose so if you get too cocky or lazy, even on one trade, you risk becoming like the masses and the masses are those people who lose far more often than they win so it’s your choice…how badly do you want to be successful?!?!?)

 (I’ve also put some of notes in parentheses next to each of Adrian’s bullet points)